wfn Web Function First draft

 Endpoint definition

-Each element in the endpoints array are objects that contains the following keys:
+Each element in the endpoints array is an object that contains the following keys:

 Key and typeDescription